Last Updated on: January 21, 2023

 On a clear day, you can actually see as far as the Saronic Gulf and the port of Piraeus from the top of the hill.
 It’s also ideal for a relaxing hike or even a picnic with a marvelous view of the Acropolis.

-There are several paths that lead up to the hill as well as a cable car that runs up and down approximately every half an hour.
+Several paths lead up to the hill, and a cable car runs up and down approximately every half an hour.

-Lycabettus Hill is located a bit farther away than the rest of the popular tourist places in Athens like Syntagma and Monastiraki.
-Nevertheless, finding a hotel near Lycabettus Hill will not be a difficult task.
+Lycabettus Hill is a bit farther away than the other popular tourist places in Athens, such as Syntagma and Monastiraki.
+Nevertheless, finding a hotel near Lycabettus Hill will not be difficult.

 Head over to St. George Lycabettus if you are looking for an astonishing luxury hotel.
 If you’d prefer a more budget-friendly hotel, try Hotel Lozenge.